-But beware.
-Without having had prior personal contact or a referral, emails you initiate may not yield significant sales or appointments.
+But beware!
+Without having had prior personal contact or a referral, emails or Social Media contact attempts are not likely to significant sales or appointments.
 Having worked with hundreds of sales teams, we’ve found that prospecting success rates are usually lower using email vs. proven tele-prospecting techniques

 Below are some tips for ensuring your efforts to sell via e-mail and over the Internet are effective:

 1).
 USE CLEAR, CONCISE SUBJECT LINES that convey the key point of your email message.

 2).
 KEEP IT BRIEF.
 Just as good business letters should be kept to a page or less, emails need to be short and concise (25-line maximum, but less is better).
 Be sure to read and edit emails to cut out unneeded words.
 Likewise, using shorter sentences makes the email quicker and easier to read.